RabbitRally/RoadbookUnifiedModel/Samples/README.md

 This RUM file is ready to open in [Rabbit RoadBook](https://play.google.com/store/apps/details?id=com.rabbit.roadbook) application.

-So to generate this files use the classes to generate the xml and you can make the reference images by your own.
+To generate this files you can use our [helper classes](../enUS) to generate the xml and you can make the reference images by your own.

 Just respect the file names and the image size in 531x212.